Prioritize incidents

 Overview

-With potentially hundreds or thousands of public secret incidents to review, effective prioritization is important for focusing your remediation efforts on the secrets that pose the greatest risk to your organization.
+With potentially hundreds or thousands of public secret incidents to review, effective prioritization is crucial for focusing your remediation efforts on the secrets that pose the greatest risk to your organization.

-This guide explains the tools available to help you identify which incidents require immediate attention.
+This guide explains the capacities available to help you identify which incidents require immediate attention and create an efficient remediation workflow.

 Severity and severity rules